AmSh4/AmSh4/README.md

 ## 🌱 About Me
 <p>
-I'm a passionate and driven developer from India, currently pursuing my final year in engineering.
+I'm a passionate and driven developer from India.
 My journey is fueled by a profound interest in crafting innovative solutions and a commitment to continuous learning in the ever-evolving tech landscape.
 I love transforming complex ideas into elegant, high-performing applications.
 </p>

 - 🔭 I’m currently focused on enhancing my full-stack development skills and delving deeper into Cloud Computing principles.